Evidence base concerning management of recurrent reduced fetal movements (RFMs)

 RFMs can be a presentation of actual or impending fetal demise.
 The latter is an emergency.
-Small for gestational age babies are over represented among women with RFMs.
+Small for gestational age (SGA) babies are over-represented among women with RFMs.
 This is because placental dysfunction, which can cause SGA, is a major cause of actual or impending fetal demise and RFMs can be a presentation of this.

 - This may detect the SGA baby but umbilical artery Doppler may be normal in an IUGR baby at term.
 Ultrasound will often not detect other causes of fetal demise eg feto-maternal haemorrhage or sepsis and should not reassure in the presence of an abnormal CTG.

 - RCOG Green-top Guideline No. 57.
 2011 Reduced Fetal Movements.

 - O’Sullivan O, Stephen G, Martindale E, Heazell AE.
 Predicting poor perinatal outcome in women who present with decreased fetal movements.
 J Obstet Gynaecol.
 2009;29:705–10.